 - An IV is sometimes administered to help the dog flush out the toxins in the body.

 Fertilizers mixed with highly toxic insecticides such as organophosphates are the most dangerous for dogs.
-Bone meal and blood meal are also harmful when ingested in large amounts.
+Bone meal, blood meal, and cocoa mulch are also harmful when ingested in large amounts.

 Yes, dog owners can use plant fertilizer.
 Keep the dog in the house while spreading fertilizer in your garden or lawn, and prevent them from entering the fertilized area for at least 48 hours after application.
 If you’re fertilizing indoor plants, ensure the dog can’t reach the pots or any water mixed with fertilizer that might leak out.